 Citizen Science at Otter Rock

-To find Fawn and Karen, park near the public restrooms in Otter Rock and take the trail to the beach from there.
-You are welcome to attend for the entire morning, 8-11 a.m., or to drop in to learn about what particular citizen science project.
+To find Fawn and Karen, park near the public restrooms in Otter Rock and take the trail north to the beach from there.
+You are welcome to attend for the entire morning, 8-11 a.m., or to drop in to learn about a particular citizen science project that interests you.
 You can always identify Fawn out on the beach by looking for her signature orange rainpants.